vessoutraore/alx-system_engineering-devops/0x01-shell_permissions/README.md

 [3-new_owner](https://github.com/vessoutraore/alx-system_engineering-devops/tree/master/0x01-shell_permissions/3-new_owner "3-new_owner"): Script that changes the owner of the file hello to the user betty.

 [4-empty](https://github.com/vessoutraore/alx-system_engineering-devops/tree/master/0x01-shell_permissions/4-empty "4-empty"): Script that creates an empty file called hello.

+[5-execute](https://github.com/vessoutraore/alx-system_engineering-devops/tree/master/0x01-shell_permissions/5-execute "5-execute"): Script that adds execute permission to the owner of the file hello.